List of operations conducted by Delta Force: Ambushing and eliminating a terrorist

 In summer 2005, a Delta Force team used a small civilian van to get close to their target, the van was decorated in typical fashion to blend into the Iraqi neighborhood.
 A special covering in the rear of the windows made the vehicle appear full of blankets, when in fact it was driven by Delta operators disguised as locals with more Delta operators concealed in the back.
 Hiding in plain sight, the Delta operators drove through the Mosul traffic with their target in view.
 They pulled their vehicle right next to the vehicle the terrorist was riding in.
 The Delta operatives slid their door back and killed the terrorist.
 After shooting the terrorist and someone who was with him, the Delta operators grabbed the bodies and brought them back to their base.

 Rescue of Roy Hallums

 On September 7, 2005, after intelligence was obtained from a detainee interrogation, a Delta Force assault team landed in MH-6 Little Bird helicopters at an isolated farmhouse outside Baghdad and searched the building.
-The assaulters discovered a trap door to a basement cell where Roy Hallums, an American contractor and another hostage were being held, rescuing them.
+The assaulters discovered a trap door to a basement cell where Roy Hallums, an American contractor, and another hostage were being held were found and rescued.
 During the Basra prison incident, the then-commander of Delta Force offered British commanders the services of Delta Force's C squadron, but the situation was eventually resolved by the British forces.
 Delta Force squadrons' tours of duty in Iraq lasted 90 days.